AdobeDocs/commerce-admin.en/help/getting-started/compliance-ccpa.md

 ### Compliance roadmap

 A coordinated effort is required to develop and implement a plan to address compliance.
 Use this roadmap as a guide to mobilize resources and prioritize tasks so you can move ahead on multiple fronts.
-The process is essentially the same for all Commerce installations, with the following exception:
+The process is essentially the same for all [!DNL Commerce] installations, with the following exception:

 - **Adobe Commerce on cloud infrastructure**: Merchants with stores hosted on Adobe [cloud infrastructure][4]{:target="_blank"} can ask their Adobe Commerce Technical Account Manager or Customer Support for help with responding to consumer requests.